pwntester/ysoserial.net/README.md

 ysoserial.net generates deserialization payloads for a variety of .NET formatters.

 Available formatters:
+         ActivitySurrogateSelectorFromFile (ActivitySurrogateSelector gadget by James Forshaw.
+This gadget interprets the command parameter as path to the .cs file that should be compiled as exploit class.
+Use semicolon to separate the file from additionally required assemblies, e. g., '-c ExploitClass.cs;System.Windows.Forms.dll'.)
+                Formatters:
+                        BinaryFormatter
+                        ObjectStateFormatter
+                        SoapFormatter
+                        LosFormatter
         ActivitySurrogateSelector (ActivitySurrogateSelector gadget by James Forshaw.
 This gadget ignores the command parameter and executes the constructor of ExploitClass class.)
                 Formatters:
                         BinaryFormatter
                         ObjectStateFormatter
                         SoapFormatter
                         LosFormatter
-        ObjectDataProvider (ObjectDataProvider Gadget by Oleksandr Mirosh and Alvaro Munoz)
+        ObjectDataProvider (ObjectDataProvider Gadget by Alvaro Munoz Oleksandr Mirosh)
                 Formatters:
                         Json.Net
                         FastJson